 Professional services run the world.
 As a result, it is imperative that they innovate with the times.
-It is increasingly important that professional services companies keep their finger on the pulse of new technology.
+It is increasingly important that companies keep their finger on the pulse of new technology.

 Let’s take a look at some of the technology that can benefit professional services companies: